 Our Corporate Governance Guidelines also require the Nominating and Corporate Governance Committee to consider the mix of backgrounds and qualifications of the directors in order to assure that the Board of Directors has the necessary experience, knowledge and abilities to perform its responsibilities effectively and to consider the value of diversity on the Board of Directors, including diversity of experience, thoughts, gender, race, ethnicity, age and background.
-While diversity and variety of experiences and viewpoints represented on the Board should always be considered, a director nominee should not be chosen or excluded solely or largely because of race, religion, national origin, gender, sexual orientation or disability.
+We believe that diversity and, specifically, representation in the Board room are important, and we have made good progress toward our goal of an overall diverse Board.
+In the past three years, we have added two additional female directors and two directors from underrepresented minority groups.
+In addition, our diverse directors continue to take on more leadership roles on the Board, as demonstrated by the fact that two of our three Board committees are currently chaired by female directors.
+We will continue to consider the overall diversity of the Board in connection with any new appointments to our Board.

-Board Diversity I Matrix (As of Marc h 8, 2022)
+Board Diversity Matrix (As of March 15, 2023)

 Total Number of Directors 12

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 3 9

 Part II: Demographic Background

 African American or Black 1

 Alaskan Native or Native American

 Asian 1

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 2 8

 Two or More Races or Ethnicities

 LGBTQ+ 1

 Did Not Disclose Demographic Background